-{Date}

-{SP FIRST NAME} {SP LAST NAME} {SP ADDRESS 1} {SP ADDRESS2} {SP CITY], {SP STATE} {SP ZIPCODE}
+{SP FirstName} {SP MiddleName} {SP LastName} {SP Address1} {SP Address2} {SP City}, {SP ST} {SP ZipCode}

-Dear {SP FIRST NAME} {SP LAST NAME}:
+Dear {SP FirstName} {SP LastName}:

-Thank you again for being part of the National Health and Aging Trends Study (NHATS) this year.
-Your continued participation in NHATS is so important.
-The information you provide us each year is the only way we have the information we need to learn from you about the daily experiences of older Americans and how to manage the changes that occur with aging.
+Thank you again for being part of the National Health and Aging Trends Study (NHATS) in 2015.
+Your participation is so important to the success of NHATS, and we are grateful for your invaluable contribution to the study.
+The information you share with us helps us to learn about the daily experiences of older Americans, and we couldn't do it without you.
+With your help, we are learning more about how to manage the changes that come with age.

-Thanks to you and the others like you who joined us for the third year of this research study, it was again a resounding success.
-NHATS is already helping us learn how to improve life for all of us as we get older, and we will continue to share what we are learning with you.
+Thanks to you and the others like you who joined us for the study this year, it was a resounding success.
+NHATS is a crucial source of information that allows us to learn how to improve life for all of us as we get older.
+We will continue to share what we are learning with you in the coming year.

-Beginning in July 2014, a Westat interviewer will call you again to schedule an appointment for the fourth interview.
-We thank you very much for giving us your time and effort and for working with your interviewer to make this study so successful.
+Beginning in May 2016, a Westat interviewer will call you again to schedule an appointment for the 2016 interview.
+We can't thank you enough for continuing to give us your time and effort and for working with your interviewer to make this study so successful.
+We hope you enjoy the enclosed 2016 Calendar as a small token of our gratitude.